|MP 7.02.01||Monitored Anesthesia Care|

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

-Monitored anesthesia care (MAC) refers to the anesthesia personnel present during a procedure and does not implicitly indicate the level of anesthesia needed.
-The American Society of Anesthesiologists (ASA) has defined MAC.(1) The following is derived from ASA statements:
+MAC is a spectrum of anesthesia services defined by the type of anesthesia personnel present during a procedure, not specifically by the level of anesthesia needed.
+The American Society of Anesthesiologists (ASA) has defined MAC.(2) The following is derived from ASA statements:

 Monitored anesthesia care is a specific anesthesia service for a diagnostic or therapeutic procedure.
 Indications for monitored anesthesia care include the nature of the procedure, the patient’s clinical condition and/or the potential need to convert to a general or regional anesthetic.